projectglow/glow/docs/source/index.rst

 Glow is an open-source toolkit for working with genomic data at biobank-scale and beyond.
-The toolkit is natively built on Apache Spark, the leading unified engine for big data processing and machine learning, enabling the scale of the cloud for genomics workflows.
+The toolkit is natively built on Apache Spark, the leading unified engine for big data processing and machine learning, enabling genomics workflows to scale to population levels.

 .. toctree::
    :maxdepth: 2